 Needless to say, I’ve covered my windows with some lovely artwork for a little privacy.
 It’s also really nice to look up from my computers and see a wall of Jackson Pollock.
 I love building websites, but sometimes it’s nice to look up from all of those lines of code and see something a bit more… free.
+I kept the office furniture simple as I didn’t want anything too fancy, but I found a fantastic website called Office Monster which had some great office supplies and furniture on if any of you guys work in an office!!

 I also use the edges of the windows as shelves to hold nicknacks, books, and other art pieces.

 You’ll notice quite a few ampersats (@ signs) around my office.
 I absolutely love them.
 For me, as a web designer, they are the best form of monogram.
+I’ve had to look into Crate Hire to store some of my office supplies that I no longer need.
+I’ve got so much stuff though!

 In my office, I also have a nice credenza that houses most of my reference materials and files, but the top is covered in artistic objects, mostly a wide selection of vases created by, retired professor and ceramic artist, Joe Smith.
 They’re great for decoration and holding my supplies.